lamkimsim/HarvestMoon/harvest_moon_web_gui/README.md

 ```
 python main.py
 ```
-Open a browser and enter `localhost:8080` for debugging.
+Open a browser and enter `localhost:8080` for local development.

 ### GCP App Deployment